dbp-osel/EMATS/README.md

 # EMATS: EEG based Machine or Deep Learning Algorithms for TBI & Stroke Classification
-Using the [Temple University EEG Corpus](https://isip.piconepress.com/projects/tuh_eeg/index.shtml) (TUEG) [1], we trained a series of classifcation models that can classify a 3-minute electroencephalogram (EEG) as either "Normal", "Stroke", or "TBI" as described in Vivaldi, Caiola, et al. 2021 [2] and Caiola and Ye 2023 [3].
+Using the [Temple University EEG Corpus](https://isip.piconepress.com/projects/tuh_eeg/index.shtml) (TUEG) [1], we trained a series of classification models that can classify a 3-minute electroencephalogram (EEG) as either "Normal", "Stroke", or "TBI" as described in Vivaldi, Caiola, et al. 2021 [2] and Caiola and Ye 2023 [3].
 > Michael Caiola (Michael.Caiola@fda.hhs.gov) and Meijun Ye (Meijun.Ye@fda.hhs.gov)

 ## Trained Models